Trump to nominate Fed critic Stephen Moore to the Fed

 Breaking News Emails

-President Donald Trump said on Friday that he will nominate Stephen Moore, who has been critical of Federal Reserve Board policy and its current chairman, to a seat on the board.
+President Donald Trump said on Friday that he will nominate Stephen Moore, who has been critical of Federal Reserve policy and its current chairman, to one of two vacant seats on the board.

 "I will be nominating Mr. Moore for the Fed," Trump said.
-"He's going to be a great."
+"He's going to be great."

 Moore, 59, previously served as a Trump 2016 campaign adviser and is currently a visiting fellow at the Heritage Foundation.
 He also co-authored a 2018 book titled, "Trumponomics: Inside the America First Plan to Revive Our Economy."